 I’ve recently come to terms with the fact that I am a car addict.
 Luckily at the moment I am limited by available parking to only

-three four three four five, just the five, total vehicles, but I hope to grow that number to as many as I can comfortably care for once I find a place to put them.
+three four three four five six four, just the four, total vehicles, but I hope to grow that number to as many as I can comfortably care for once I find a place to put them.

 Brief History of “Project Cars”

 I started working on vehicles in 2011 when I bought a 1970 International Harvester Scout 800A 4×4.
 The idea being I wanted a larger vehicle to carry lumber and supplies and give something for my dog to puke in other than my Civic.
 That… didn’t go well… Not only was the dog terrified of the vehicle, but there was endless drama surrounding the vehicle due to a crazed previous owner.
 That said, it was an amazing learning experience and did not put me off the car scene for long.

 About a year after that I purchased at 1963 Volkswagen Manx style Dune Buggy.
 It was awesome, if impractical.
 After two years of enjoyment and tinkering, I sold it off to make room for the next project.
 I also had a 1999 GMC Yukon for learning about modern vehicles (and I weirdly like the “old body style” GM SUVs).
 I also ended up keeping the vehicle from my Top Gear style road trip, a 1987 Alfa Spider… and the Land Rover from the 2nd cheap car challenge road trip.

 Full Car History (Chronological)